 It can be difficult at times to assess the true value of a variation or a claim.
 Assessing what was the initial cause?
 Was the work instructed?
 What was the actual impact on the programme?
 Did it have any effect on other trades?
 Did we have to contra-charge?
 Is it recoverable?
-The Buildots system helps reforming this process by allowing accurate figures to be generated for claims, and helping the Commercial Managers to justify reasoning for the size of the claim with accurate data being provided.
+The Buildots system helps reform this process by allowing accurate figures to be generated for claims and helps the Commercial Managers to justify the reasoning for the size of the claim, by providing them with accurate data.

-Clearly there will always be cases where Commercial Managers will need to spend time to investigate these issues with the trades.
+Clearly, there will always be cases where Commercial Managers will need to spend time investigating these issues with the trades.
 But at least you will actually have the time to do this properly if 90% of your monthly valuation takes only 10% of your time, freeing up extra bandwidth for client financial reporting, procurement and final account agreement.